Games-Hangzhou Asian Games postponed until 2023 over COVID | Sports-Games

 The Asian Games scheduled to take place in the Chinese city of Hangzhou in September have been postponed until 2023 because of the COVID-19 situation, the governing Olympic Council of Asia (OCA) said on Friday.

 The Asian Games scheduled to take place in the Chinese city of Hangzhou in September have been postponed until 2023 because of the COVID-19 situation, the governing Olympic Council of Asia (OCA) said on Friday.
-The 19th edition of the multi-sport Games, second in size only to the Summer Olympics, was scheduled to take place from Sept.
-10-25 in the capital of Zhejiang province, some 175 kilometers southwest of China's financial center Shanghai.
+The 19th edition of the multi-sports Games, second in size only to the Summer Olympics, was scheduled to take place from Sept.
+10-25 in the capital of Zhejiang province, some 175 kilometres southwest of China's financial centre Shanghai.

-The OCA said in a statement after its executive board meeting in Tashkent that the Hangzhou organizing committee (HAGOC) had been well prepared to deliver the Games despite the "global challenges".
-"However, the ... decision was taken by all the stakeholders after carefully considering the pandemic situation and the size of the Games," it added.
+The OCA said in a statement after its executive board meeting in Tashkent that the Hangzhou organising committee (HAGOC) had been well prepared to deliver the Games despite the "global challenges".
+"However, the ... decision was taken by all the stakeholders after carefully considering the pandemic situation and the size of the Games."

-The new dates for the Games would be announced: "in the near future".
 "The name and the emblem of the 19th Asian Games will remain unchanged, and the OCA believes that the Games will achieve complete success through the joint efforts of all parties."
+OCA acting president Randhir Singh told Reuters a task force has been set up to decide new dates for the Games.

+"It's because of the COVID problem... that the Games had to be postponed by one year, by whatever months they decide on," Singh said from Tashkent.
+"We formed a task force, they will look into it... and decide the timing with the concurrence of the Chinese Olympic Committee."

+Singh was sorry for the athletes but felt hosting the Games next year would mean they would have a better chance of peaking at the 2024 Paris Olympics.
+ASIAN YOUTH GAMES CANCELLED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)